-Amendments to the Mutual Funds Law and the Securities Investment Business Law were approved in September 2015, and detailed regulations were approved in December 2016 to introduce an "opt in" regulatory framework for purposes of the EU's Alternative Investment Fund Managers Directive (AIFMD).
-Subject to obtaining European Securities and Markets Authority (ESMA) approval, this regulatory regime is designed to enable Cayman Islands investment funds and managers to market in the EU under the AIFMD passport system.
+Amendments to the Mutual Funds Law and the Securities Investment Business Law were approved in September 2015, and detailed regulations were approved in December 2016 to introduce an "opt in" regulatory framework for purposes of EU Directive 2011/61/EU on alternative investment fund managers (AIFM Directive)).
+Subject to obtaining European Securities and Markets Authority (ESMA) approval, this regulatory regime is designed to enable Cayman Islands investment funds and managers to market in the EU under the AIFM Directive passport system.

-Jarrod Farley, Partner Carey Olsen
+Jarrod Farley, Partner

-T +1 345 749 2004 F +44 1481 739081 E jarrod.farley@careyolsen.com
+- Carey Olsen T +1 345 749 2004 F +44 1481 739081 - E jarrod.farley@careyolsen.com - Professional qualifications.
+England and Wales, Solicitor, 2000 (non-practising); Cayman Islands, Attorney-at-law, 2004

-W www.careyolsen.com
+W careyolsen.com